EmmaOyetey/game/README.md

 Songs are selected randomly from the data in songs.ts.
 Types can be found in songTypes using the const songInfo.
+Players can exit the game / restart using the home icon, located top right.
 Build is mobile first.

 The build also includes other keys such as genre and playlist for ease of adding future functionality such as filtered lists.